 Generally, a praying mantis will eat every two to four days.
 Some will even accept food daily.
 But sometimes it refuses food suddenly.
 This is especially true when it is ready to moult, and it is normal they stop eating.
 After moulting, it will normally start to eat again.

-There is no need for worries if your praying mantis won’t eat a few days.
+There is no need for worries if your praying mantis won’t eat for a few days.
 A praying mantis can live for two weeks without eating any food.
 If it keeps refusing food for some days in a row, and there are no signs that it will moult soon, try to offer a different type of insect.
 Try to offer some insects that are fatter and easily digestible, like waxworms or beetle larvae.

 Does the diet change throughout their lifecycle?

 Naturally, the food you provide for subadult and adult mantises is different from that what you provide to hatchlings.
 The size of feeder insects will change throughout their lifecycle.
 There are different types of food suitable for different life stages (although there are some variations between different species).
-The table below provides some guidance in that you can provide at different life stages.
+The table below provides some guidance that you can provide at different life stages.

 |Life stage||Average age||Suitable food items|